tylern4/511-lab/Lab4/README.md

 -   [ ] Look at the C macro or python programs.
 -   [ ] Create a 4 vector for the Electron beam, e_mu.
 -   [ ] Create a 4 vector for the Proton target, p_mu.
--   [ ] Write a function to calculate W.
--   [ ] Write a function to calculate Q^2.
+-   [ ] Create a 4 vector for the scattered pion, pi_mu.
--   [ ] For each event calculate W and Q^2 and plot them in their histograms.

 ## Graphs

--   [ ] TH1D for W before missing mass
--   [ ] TH1D for Q^2 before missing mass
--   [ ] TH2D for W vs Q^2 before missing mass
--   [ ] TH1D for missing mass with a fit
--   [ ] TH1D for W after missing mass cut
--   [ ] TH1D for Q^2 after missing mass cut
+-   [ ] TH1D for missing mass Calculations.

+## Questions

--   [ ] TH2D for W vs Q^2 after missing mass cut
+-   [ ] What is the missing particle of the reaction?